-TravelZork’sMichael Trager recently wrote an article “Why Vegas Casino Loyalty Is Broken” looked at what is happening in Las Vegas with casino rewards and casino fees.
-Previously, in his TwitPic of the Week Monologue (360 Vegas Podcast Episode #282) Mark Wojtowic eloquently refered to it as well.
-Both inspired me to consider the following question, “what is the casino industry missing in offering a better recreational gambling experience?”
+TravelZork’sMichael Trager recently wrote an article “Why Vegas Casino Loyalty Is Broken.”
+It looked at what is happening in Las Vegas with casino rewards and casino fees.
+And previously, in his TwitPic of the Week Monologue (360 Vegas Podcast Episode #282) Mark Wojtowic referred to it as well.
+Both inspired me.
+So, I ask you, “what is the casino industry missing in offering a better recreational gambling experience?”

 What motivates our recreational Gambling experience?

-Recreational gambling offers lots of extrinsic rewards, but the gaming industry has forgotten, or chose to disregard, the most important part – The chance winning and the time spent in the chase is more important than all of that.
+Recreational gambling offers lots of extrinsic rewards.
+But the gaming industry has forgotten, or chose to disregard, the most important part.
+The chance of winning and the time spent in the chase is more important than all of that.
 In other words, the intrinsic incentive of fun in recreational gambling is ceasing to be a factor.

-Your ADT (Average Daily Theoretical)is how the casino measures your worth, considering how much you play, the denomination of your play, and the length of time you played in a day.
-I suggest I t’s time we, the casino guest, measure the casino’s worth by developing an IVT (Intrinsic Theoretical Value).
-It would be a measure over time of bankroll length, gaming rules and rewards club comparisons.
+ADT (Average Daily Theoretical)is how the casino measures your worth.
+It considers how much you play, the denomination of your play, and the length of time you play in a day.
+I suggest it’s time we, the casino guest, measure the casino’s worth by developing a new measurement called IVT (Intrinsic Theoretical Value).
+It would be a measure of bankroll length, gaming rules, rewards club comparisons and winnings.

-With lower slots odds, 6:5 Blackjack, automatic shuffle machines, less odds at the Craps table, (and don’t get me started on unplayable video poker), they have taken away the our intrinsic motivation.
-Most of us wouldn’t mind a decrease in “bells and whistles” if it meant an increase in the hope of winning and the length of time our bankroll would last.
+Lower slots odds, 6:5 Blackjack, automatic shuffle machines, less odds at the Craps table, and unplayable video poker, have damaged our intrinsic motivation.
+Give the player less “bells and whistles.”
+Increase the hope of winning and the length of time our bankroll lasts.
 The ever-present greed in the gambling industry is causing a feeling of “why bother?”
 This is your recreational gambling ITV taking a hit.

 las Vegas data misunderstood?